joeldodson/atlassible/docs/index.md

 atl_api_url = os.getenv("ATLASSIAN_API_URL", "/rest/api/3/")
 ```

-- ATLASSIAN_USER is the username you use to log in to Atlassian services (e.g., jira).
+- ATLASSIAN_USER is the username you use to log in to Atlassian services.
 - ATLASSIAN_API_TOKEN is the token you obtained as described in the link above regarding Basic authentication.
-- ATLASSIAN_BASE_URL is the URL you use to log in to Atlassian (e.g., https://yourcompany.atlassian.net) )
+- ATLASSIAN_BASE_URL is the URL you use to log in to Atlassian (e.g., https://yourcompany.atlassian.net).
 - ATLASSIAN_API_URL affects which version of the REST API you're accessing.
 It defaults to version 3.

 As you can hopefully see from above, failing to set user, token, or base_url will result in failure.